 - Saturday, October 24th at 8AM.

 Each date will close after 10,000 applicants.
 Mayor Demings has stated that funding will be provided on a first-come, first-served basis for applicants.
 To learn more, you can visit the Orange CARES website.
-A Frequently Asked Questions section should be available on the website soon.
+A Frequently Asked Questions section is available on the website.

 How YOU Can Help

 Reporter Ashley Carter has shared that individuals wanting to help can donate to the Cast Member Pantry by sending the group a donation via Venmo (@castmemberpantry).
 You can also purchase items from the Cast Member Pantry’s Amazon Wish List to help out the group.

 If you’d like to help out with the WDW Cast Member and Hospitality Pets in Need Facebook group, which, as mentioned above, helps Cast Members in need of food and supplies for their pets get the things they need, you can drop off donations at 13239 Sunkiss Loop, Windermere, FL 34786, or you can donate through their Amazon Wish List.